MINDFUL COMMUNICATION: FOUNDATIONS

 • Unique lessons and activities, designed to transform habits step-by-step

-• Written lecture notes, worksheets and supplementary materials
+• 80+ page packet with written lecture notes, worksheets and supplementary materials

 • Weekly communication practice suggestions